umayuxlabs/JupyterDock/index.md

 1. Make sure to have installed docker in your computer.
 2. Make sure to have installed jupyter lab in your docker image.
 3. Download <a href="https://github.com/umayuxlabs/JupyterDock/raw/master/release/JupyterDock.zip"> JupyterDock app </a>
+  * If the app does not work.
+Follow the instructions in the main <a href="https://github.com/umayuxlabs/JupyterDock/tree/master">repository</a> to build the app with electron.

 ### Launch JupyterDock